 Investing in stocks — asking the right questions

-Good investment decisions are made based on solid data, careful research, and keeping a cool head.
-When deciding what types of business you want to invest in, you need to be able to understand how their shares perform for investors, both individually and compared to other businesses and the market as a whole.
+Good investment decisions are based on solid data, careful research, and keeping a cool head.
+When deciding what types of business you want to invest in, you need to be able to understand how their shares perform for investors, both individually and compared to other businesses, and compared to the market as a whole.

 The easiest and most effective way to do this is to look at several different areas that relate to the business and the investment that you want to make.
 This fundamental analysis explores the data in the financial reports of every publicly listed company that trades on the stock markets.

 You can start your analysis by asking several questions about the business you want to invest in.
 Ultimately, you want to know if it is a good idea to invest in a specific business, compared to its competitors.